CodeAndCrux/codeandcrux.github.io/_posts/draft-2022-10-04-my-mental-health-struggles.md

 ADDITIONAL TOPICS AND NOTES
 ## Projecting my depression onto my failed relationships, but somedays I would feel fine, so it was clearly my depression, not my failed relationships, that were really the biggest problem.

+-- Life is not happiness.
+If someone leads you to believe that people are mostly happy, they're probably trying to exploit you.
+They want you to believe that you need them or their product or service in order to be happy.
+Be wary of people who engage your emotions.

 ## Nutrients, electrolyte theory
 -- Depressed after exercising, figure it must be a nutrient deficiency